Now This Is Not the End, Arcola Theatre

 At the same time, Eva’s gradual descent into dementia is portrayed as a loss of identity as well as memories, some of which are painful, some of which are more optimistic.
 In this portrait of an otherwise sprightly woman Lewenstein convincingly shows that the history of European Jewry in the Hitler era was sometimes more varied, and more complex, than the usual story of victimhood.
 The Nazi genocide affected Jewish families in many different ways.
 But memory can be a curse as well as a blessing, and the play shows how, although Eva loses her memory, the tape she made with Susan retains the power to shock.

 Although this short, 70-minute family drama is quite slight, it contains moments of deep observation, perception and insight.
 With its flashbacks and leaps forward, it has a tricksy feel which never overwhelms the seriousness of its central themes of loss, memory and history.
 Katie Lewis’s careful and sympathetic production is consistently interesting, with a convincing cast led by Brigit Forsyth (Eva), Wendy Nottingham (Susan) and Jasmine Blackborow (Rosie), with excellent support from Daniel Donskoy (Sebastian), Andrew Whipp (Paul) and Bernard Lloyd (Arnold).
 In one scene when emotions get frayed, one character giggles while another cries.
-This blend of tears perfectly encapsulates the quality of this powerful play.
+This blend of tears and smiles perfectly encapsulates the quality of this powerful play.

 This review first appeared on The Arts Desk